rbckmlkrck/ulibrary-backend/README.md

     ```bash
     docker-compose up --build
     ```
-    This command builds and starts all services.
+    This command uses the copied `docker-compose.yml` file to build and start all services.
+If you change your models, remember to run `python manage.py makemigrations` on your host machine before running this command.
 The backend container's entrypoint script will automatically:
     - Wait for the database to be ready.
     - Apply database migrations.
     - Create a superuser (`username: admin`, `password: My4Dm1n!2025`).
     - Seed the database with sample data.

-    - The **React Frontend** will be available at `http://localhost:3000`.
+    - The **React Frontend** will be available at `http://localhost` (on port 80).
     - The **Django API** will be available at `http://localhost:8000`.

+4.  **Resetting the Environment:**
+    To completely stop and remove all containers, networks, and the database volume (for a clean start), run the following command from the project root:
+    ```bash
+    docker-compose down -v
+    ```
+    You can then run `docker-compose up --build` to start fresh.